 With a balmy weather forecast and a sweet smell of blossoms in the air, it was time to check in with the rural people in West Virginia, Pennsylvania, and Ohio – states that helped Trump coast to victory in 2016.

 Twenty-six months after Trump was sworn into office, supporters haven’t wavered.
-Read More.We value your comments!
-Please weigh in on our comment section below.
+Read More.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com